 After you determine fault, you’ll need to file a police report.

-When Simeone says insurers can be skeptical, what he means is that it’s actually more difficult than might assume to get an insurer to pay out an uninsured motorist claim.
+When Simeone says insurers can be skeptical, what he means it’s hard to get an insurer to pay out an uninsured motorist claim.
 They need valid evidence that you’re not at fault.
 And they’ll get this evidence if you file a police report.

-Stan Hladik, owner of The Secret Insurance Agency, agrees, saying, “Whenever an accident happens and you are not at fault, take the time to get the police there.
+Stan Hladik, owner of The Secret Insurance Agency, agrees.
+He says, “Whenever an accident happens and you are not at fault, take the time to get the police there.
 It is time well invested.”

 He says that just exchanging information at the scene of the accident isn’t enough.
 There’s no guarantee that the insurance information given to you by the other party is valid.

-For example, if the offender claims they doesn’t have insurance, the police will be able to confirm or deny this based on their investigation.
+For example, if the offender claims they don’t have insurance, the police will be able to confirm or deny this.

 After filing a police report, your next step should be to file an uninsured motorist claim with your insurance provider.
 Your insurer will pay for the medical bills and property damage sustained to your vehicle, up to your coverage amount.